-2While higher-level industrial classifications (for example, manufacturing versus non-manufacturing) are less likely to change over time, the switch from SIC to NAICS in 1998 results in a reduction in the national share of manufacturing employment of 1.8 percentage points greater than indicated for that year by the BLS.
+2While higher-level industrial classifications (for example, manufacturing versus nonmanufacturing) are less likely to change over time, the switch from SIC to NAICS in 1998 results in a reduction in the national share of manufacturing employment of 1.8 percentage points greater than indicated for that year by the Bureau of Labor Statistics.
 See Figure A.10.
-As discussed later in the text, this is unlikely to affect our overall analysis.
+As discussed below, this is unlikely to affect our overall analysis.